 - (b) A buy-in is a situation in which the share lender recalls the shares because they cannot be found in other ways in the market.
 In that case the arbitrage trade has to be closed down.
 This happens for about 15% of the shares in their database.
 It seems a substantial risk - 4.
 Imperfect information: All other risks can be diversified in a portfolio.
-However, investors still face uncertainty about the actual profitability of this strategy.
+However, investors still face uncertainty about the actual profitability of this strategy and the best way to implement the strategy.
+There is a need for learning, which can take a long time.
 This is the most important limit to arbitrage.
 This uncertainty limits the amount of capital that arbitrageurs are willing to commit.
-The presence of this uncertainty is testified by: - (a) Low statistical significance of abnormal returns at the end of the 16 year period.
+The presence of this uncertainty is testified by:

+- (a) Low statistical significance of abnormal returns at the end of the 16 year period.
 Hence, statistical reliability was even lower at the beginning of the sample - (b) Very extreme and rare events that cause large negative changes in valuation of the profitability of the strategy even 13 years into the sample.
-There is very few opportunities to learn about these events

-(c) When uncertainty is resolved, for example because of public announcements of favorable tax treatment of the deals, there are large swings in the value of the strategies, suggesting that large uncertainty is present
+There is very few opportunities to learn about these events - (c) When uncertainty is resolved, for example because of public announcements of favorable tax treatment of the deals, there are large swings in the value of the strategies, suggesting that large uncertainty is present

-The TIPS-Treasury Bond Puzzle
+The TIPS-Treasury Bond Puzzle (Fleckenstein, Longstaff, Lustig, 2014, JF)

-- Fleckenstein, Longstaff, Lustig (JF, 2014) - Clear evidence of arbitrage opportunity using TIPS, T-Bonds, and inflation swaps (and STRIPS): the T-Bond appears to be overpriced relative to the TIPS - TIPS (Treasury Inflation Protected Security) - Principal adjusted for Inflation - Coupons computed on inflation-adjusted-nominal value - Real yield - Inflation Swaps (zero-coupon) - One leg: pays fixed rate on notional value - Other leg: pays inflation on notional value - It gives one party protection against inflation
+- Clear evidence of arbitrage opportunity using TIPS, T-Bonds, and inflation swaps (and STRIPS): the T-Bond appears to be overpriced relative to the TIPS - TIPS (Treasury Inflation Protected Security) - Principal adjusted for Inflation - Coupons computed on inflation-adjusted-nominal value - Real yield - Inflation Swaps (zero-coupon) - One leg: pays fixed rate on notional value - Other leg: pays inflation on notional value - It gives one party protection against inflation and at maturity it is

-- Fixed rate reflects inflation expecations during life of the contract (plus a risk premium) - STRIPS are zero-coupon bonds obtained from separating (i.e. stripping) dividends and principal payments in a regular bond - Imagine buying a T-bond with \$100 nominal value and coupon c.
+- Fixed rate reflects inflation expectations during life of the contract (plus a risk premium) - STRIPS are zero-coupon bonds obtained from separating (i.e. stripping) dividends and principal payments in a regular bond - Imagine buying a T-bond with \$100 nominal value and coupon c.
 The periodic cash flow is: